argonne-lcf/user-guides/docs/polaris/queueing-and-running-jobs/job-and-queue-scheduling.md

 # The first 15 characters of the job name are displayed in the qstat output:
 #PBS -N <name>

-# If you need a queue other than the default (uncomment to use)
+# If you need a queue other than the default, which is prod (uncomment to use)
 ##PBS -q <queue name>

 # Controlling the output of your application